-- 37. According to paragraph 1(8) of Schedule 3, in order to qualify for the reporting exemption as a group of small private companies: - (a) each company in the group must qualify as a small private company; and - (b) the aggregate amounts for the group in total must not exceed 2 out of 3 of the small size tests.
+- 37. According to paragraphs 1(8) and 7(b) of Schedule 3, in order to qualify for the reporting exemption as a group of small private companies: - (a) each company in the group must qualify as a small private company; - (b) each non-Hong Kong body corporate in the group (if any) would have been qualified as a small private company for the financial year had it been incorporated under the new CO; and - (c) the aggregate amounts for the group in total must not exceed 2 out of 3 of the small size tests.

-Size tests for larger "eligible" private companies (or a group of "eligible" companies)
+Size tests for larger "eligible" private companies (or a group of "eligible" companies which may include non-Hong Kong body corporates)

+- 38. According to paragraph 1(3) of Schedule 3, a private company may qualify as an "eligible" private company if does not exceed any two of the following: - (a) total annual revenue of HK\$200 million - (b) total assets of HK\$200 million at the end of the reporting period - (c) 100 employees (not 200 employees)

+In addition, in order to qualify, the company must meet the shareholder approval requirements as set out in paragraphs 41-42 below.

-- 38. According to paragraph 1(3) of Schedule 3, a private company qualifies as an "eligible" private company if does not exceed any two of the following: - (a) total annual revenue of HK\$200 million - (b) total assets of HK\$200 million at the end of the reporting period - (c) 100 employees (not 200 employees) - 39.
-According to paragraph 1(11) of Schedule 3, in order to qualify for the reporting exemption as a group of "eligible" companies: - (a) each company in the group must qualify as either a small private company or a larger "eligible" private company; and - (b) the aggregate amounts for the group in total must not exceed 2 out of 3 of the larger "eligible" size tests.
+- 39. According to paragraphs 1(11), 7(b) and 10(b) of Schedule 3, in order to qualify for the reporting exemption as a group of "eligible" companies: - (a) each company in the group must meet the size tests as either a small private company or a larger "eligible" private company; - (b) each non-Hong Kong body corporate in the group (if any) would have been qualified as either a small private company or a larger "eligible" private company for the financial year had it been incorporated under the new CO on basis of its size; and - (c) the aggregate amounts for the group in total must not exceed 2 out of 3 of the larger "eligible" size tests.